 The day Tommy Smith came to our studio to record part of a BBC doc I was in London having meetings with record companies.
-The guy I saw at EMI didn't know of Smith then and was a bit dismissive of my enthusiasm for the young Scot's playing.
+The guy I saw at EMI didn't know about the gifted young Scot then and was a bit dismissive of my advocacy.
 Courtney Pine was his favoured man of the minute.

-That same A&R man appears in the documentary, shot a few weeks later.
+As events would transpire, that same A&R man appeared in the documentary himself further down the line.
 He is smoking behind his big desk, bullshit to the max, about to sign Tommy to Blue Note.
-I'm not suggesting my endorsement had any bearing on EMI taking an interest.
-Then again, maybe I am.
+I'm not suggesting my wholehearted endorsement had any bearing on EMI taking an interest.
+Or maybe I am.

 performed: Forward Motion